Madame-Aehm/CAB-Project-3-Spikes/spike7/notes.md

 On the `Characters.tsx` component, let's make a fetch request to the Rick and Morty API.
 I have used a combination of [QuickType](https://app.quicktype.io/) and the [Character Schema](https://rickandmortyapi.com/documentation/#character-schema) supplied by the API docs to create some types in my `index.d.ts` in the `@types` folder (I manually create these - Vite doesn't include them in the boilerplate).

 We can then make a small card component to display each character, like what we did for the practice challenge.
 But instead of opening a model, I'm going to link to a new page.
-This page will be a single component, but it will recieve the character ID through the params.
+This page will be a single component, but it will receive the character ID through the params.
 With that ID, the page will be able to make a fresh fetch request to the API for that specific character.

 In my pages folder, I will create a page component to be the landing page for my dynamic route.
 Then, in my `main.tsx`, I will add a route object for it in my router.
 I'm going to set the path to `"characters/:id"`.
 The **colon** ( **:** ) represents a dynamic value in a URL.
 I could make this a nested route of my "characters" route, but I don't want to mess about the with `<Outlet />`, so I'm going to just use an absolute route to mimic the connection.